markustyj/FsPONER_ECAI2024/README.md

 data/immutable_data_formal stores the corresponding few-shot examples for each input sentence in the test dataset

 ### eva_results
-contain the generated completions from LLMs
+contain the generated completions from LLMs, based on the proposed few-shot prompting methods

 ### gpt_api_codes
 the code to set up the OpenAI LLMs and construct the prompt with selected few-shot examples

-If the code in the 2 .py files are unreadable, please check the script for few-shot selection methods in
+Please also check the clean script for few-shot selection methods (random, embedding-based, TFIDF-based) in https://github.com/markustyj/re_genai/blob/main/data/few_shot_list_creation.py

 ### requirements
 The requirements: please see requirements_finetune_llama2.txt and requirements_gpt_prompting_hf38.txt

-##### notebooks with eva prefix are evaluation results
+#### notebooks with eva prefix are evaluation results
-##### notebooks with formal_finetune are the scripts to fine-tune LLaMA 2
+#### notebooks with formal_finetune are the scripts to fine-tune LLaMA 2
-##### notebooks with get_results are the scripts to get completions from LLaMA 2-chat, Vicuna...
+#### notebooks with get_results are the scripts to get completions from LLaMA 2-chat, Vicuna...